Cohesion in Europe

 Europe's cohesion is rightly regarded as an absolute precondition for the prosperity, security and sustainability of our continent.
 In this context, the social sciences and humanities provide a major contribution.

-The financial and economic crisis, the dynamics of flight and migration, increasing populism, the upcoming BREXIT and other geopolitical challenges show how fragile cohesion in Europe is – particularly when it comes to sharing risks and strains.
+The financial and economic crisis, flight and migration dynamics, increasing populism, Brexit and other geopolitical challenges show how fragile cohesion in Europe is - especially when it comes to jointly bearing risks and burdens.